The Nature of Technological Progress

 This entry is Part 3 of the Exponential series.
 In Part 2, I discussed how technology (or more fundamentally, information) grows exponentially.
 Here I discuss how technology is best understood as a neutral force.

 Today, we live free of most natural dangers.
-Next year’s harvest looks good, and chances of being ambushed by a pack of saber tooth tigers have dropped drastically.
+Next year’s harvest looks good, and a person’s chances of being ambushed by a pack of saber tooth tigers have dropped drastically.
 On the other hand, modern society has created many more artificial dangers.
 Technological progress always seems to come at a price; for every great innovation, there comes the potential for that innovation’s misuse.
-There are trade-offs.
+With technology comes trade-offs.
+The good news is that these trade-offs can often be mitigated through careful design, legislation, and built-in countermeasures to prevent misuse.

 Without guidance, technology will create an equal number of problems and solutions.
 Technology, like fire, must be directed in order for it to be useful.